 PHP-FPM vs. mod_PHP Performance Benchmarks

-Using a controlled environment we tested a WordPress website using both PHP-FPM and mod_PHP.
+Before writing about the PHP benchmarks, and then using a controlled environment we tested a WordPress website using both PHP-FPM and mod_PHP.
 We have not used Varnish or Turpentine for the test.
 Each time, we noticed increased performance and stability with the stack that contained PHP-FPM.

 Performance with mod_PHP